Ali75020/AI-Powered-Career-Advisor-LinkedIn-Profile-Analysis-and-Job-Matching/README.md

 **Authors**: Ali CHERIFI ALAOUI, Fodié NIAKATE

 ## Overview
 This project leverages cutting-edge **Large Language Models (LLMs)** and **Prompt Engineering** to analyze LinkedIn profiles, suggest tailored job opportunities, and provide salary benchmarks.
-It integrates OpenAI's GPT-4 and external APIs to automate career insights and job recommendations.
+It integrates OpenAI's GPT-4 and APIs from **RapidAPI** to automate career insights and job recommendations.

 ---